AmeyChoudhary/DPCN_Baby_Sharks/README.md

 ## Experimentation Results

-The report includes comparative experimentation results of the various signal decomposition methods on different datasets:
+The report includes comparative experimentation results of the various signal decomposition methods, apart from EWNET, on different datasets:

-- **MODWT**
 - **STL**
 - **SSA**
 - **EMD**